FAQ's - Online English Language Courses

 How long will the ELA offer online courses?

-English language courses will be offered online until the end of 2020.
+English language courses will be offered online until further notice.
 This will include the following courses:

 What online platform will I be learning on?